MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/server-configuration/index.md

 ### Handling stale connections
 Configure your application server to avoid database timeout issues.

-A **StaleConnectionException** is an exception that is generated by the Java™ application server profile database connection code when a JDBC driver returns an unrecoverable error from a connection request or operation.
+A **StaleConnectionException** is an exception that is generated by the Java application server profile database connection code when a JDBC driver returns an unrecoverable error from a connection request or operation.
 The **StaleConnectionException** is raised when the database vendor issues an exception to indicate that a connection currently in the connection pool is no longer valid.
 This exception can happen for many reasons.
 The most common cause of **StaleConnectionException** is due to retrieving connections from the database connection pool and finding out that the connection has timed out or dropped when it was unused for a long time.

 You can configure your application server to avoid this exception.